 The NSW Environmental Protection Authority (EPA) charges a levy on all waste facilities and this cost is then passed onto councils.
 Each year the waste levy increases to encourage the reduction of waste going to landfill and to promote recycling.
 The current waste levy is nearly 2.5 times more than what it was for 2009-2010.
 This levy is ultimately passed onto home owners in the form of rates.
 By reducing your waste, you help to keep your council rates down.

 Find out what can be recycled in your council catchment area

 Did you know that what can be recycled differs according to what council catchment you fall under?
 The triangle on packaging refers to international labelling, so if your item was manufactured in another country, it may be recyclable there, but this doesn’t mean it will be in NSW.
 Recycling rules are different depending on where you live because your local council coordinates your recycling, depending on the particular terms with their recycling supplier.
 Visit your local council’s website to find out what can be placed in the yellow bin.
-A list of all NSW council’s can be found of the Local Government Directory.
+A list of all NSW council’s can be found in the Local Government Directory.
 For more information on what can be recycled under what catchment visit irecycle.com.au

 Provide residents with recycling guidelines

-Once you understand what can be recycled in your council area, educate all residents by erecting posters in the waste room, share on your community’s online group, and on the common property notice board.
+Once you understand what can be recycled in your council area, educate all residents by erecting posters in the waste room, share them on your community’s online group, and on the common property notice board.
 Councils often provide free waste posters and stickers.

 Educate residents on upcycling or re-use

 Items that are in good working order can be given away, sold, on platforms such as Facebook Marketplace and Gumtree, or donated to charities.
 One strata complex under our management set up a dedicated room for upcycled goods.
-Items that were still in good working order were left in there so that others could make use of ithem.
+Items that were still in good working order were left in there so that others could make use of them.